 5. Record and Edit Your Podcast

 Now this is where all of my coins (and time!) goes.
 I record most podcast interviews via Skype and use Ecamm call recorder to record the interview.
 When I do a solo episode, I record directly into Garage Band.
 I also edit using Garage Band.
 Once my episode is edited, I upload it to Auphonic to help level out the sound (for example if my guest and I have different audio levels).
-I have also recently purchased Soundsoap for additional filtering of background noise.
 After I download the Auphonic version, I open the episode in iTunes and add in the podcast art and episode summary (also known as “tagging” the episode.)

 I learned everything I know about this part from tutorials on YouTube, so I’m providing those detailed tutorials below.
 Sometimes I wish I had an audio engineer and producer to do this work for me (I can spend as much as six hours on editing), but I’m thankful that I now know how to do this.
 I don’t have to rely on anyone and I know my podcast will be ready each week for a Wednesday release date.